 Meetings: Fridays 3:15 p.m., Physics Lab

 The Science Research Club aims to promote student-based, translatable, scientific research.
-The research will be conducted at Chaminade’s state of the art Science and Technology Center.
-Students will gain knowledge for initiating and conducting all aspects of scientific research.
+The research is conducted at Chaminade’s state of the art Science and Technology Center.
+Students gain knowledge for initiating and conducting all aspects of scientific research.
 The fundamental use of the Scientific Method will be emphasized.
-Collaborative initiatives with local hospitals and research facilities will also be in place allowing students the opportunity to gain real world experience.
-In addition, students will have an opportunity to enter their research projects in both local and national science competitions.
+Collaborative initiatives with local hospitals and research facilities allow students the opportunity to gain real world experience.
+In addition, students have an opportunity to enter their research projects in both local and national science competitions.

 The Social Studies Club has for its object the investigation, discussion and debate of the major national and international issues of the day.
-This organization restricts its activities to the school proper and does not directly participate in the political life of the community.
-Once a trimester the Club sponsors a fi eld trip to some area of historical interest.
+This organization restricts its activities to the school proper, and does not directly participate in the political life of the community.
+Once per trimester, the Club sponsors a field trip to some area of historical interest.